airbytehq/airbyte/airbyte-integrations/connectors/source-mongodb/README.md

 #### secrets/fullrefresh_configured_catalog.json
 This config will work as is if you use provided dump and `sample_analytics` database.
 Adjust the config to your local test setup in any other case.

+## Discover phase
+MongoDB does not have anything like table definition, thus we have to define column types from actual attributes and their values.
+Discover phase have two steps:

+### Step 1.
+Find all unique properties
+Connector runs the map-reduce command which returns all unique document props in the collection.
+Map-reduce approach should be sufficient even for large clusters.

+### Step 2.
+Determine property types
+For each property found, connector selects 10k documents from the collection where this property is not empty.
+If all the selected values have the same type - connector will set appropriate type to the property.
+In all other cases connector will fallback to `string` type.